jonhayes37/NHL-Score-Tracker/README.md

 - Adjusted 'Cancel' and 'Save' button sizes in the settings window
 - The tracker will now jump to the top window or flash in the taskbar when a goal scored and it is not on top
 - If there are no games on a given day, the tracker shows 1 panel with the message "No games today" / "No games yesterday", depending on the time of day
+- The main UI now only restarts when settings are changed and saved in the settings window
 - Added a setting to toggle showing the flash animation when a goal is scored
 - Added a setting to set the window to borderless or bordered
 - Added multiple size icons